oVirt/ovirt-site/source/release/4.4.2/index.md

 Result:

 In order to avoid the entity's split, a new warning was added in that case while confirming the SD detach.

+ - [BZ 1667019](https://bugzilla.redhat.com/1667019) **Button for removing cluster can be mistaken for button removing VMs**

+   Feature: Moved the Cluster's Remove Button to the drop down menu.

+Reason: Enhanced usability.

+Result: The remove button resides within the drop down menu to avoid removing the Cluster accidentally.

  - [BZ 1819260](https://bugzilla.redhat.com/1819260) **[RFE] enhance search filter for Storage Domains with free argument**